 Sampling the abundance of butterflies at the University of Warwick to assess biodiversity and to provide advice on conservation.

 The aim of Rob’s project was to use established methods to survey land owned by the University of Warwick to assess the abundance of butterflies, to use this information as an indicator of habitat health and to provide the University with recommendations for the future management of these habitats.
 He recorded the abundance of butterfly species around the University of Warwick central and Wellesbourne campuses, investigated associations between the abundance of adult butterflies and the abundance of larval and adult host plants and provided recommendations to the University about how best to protect and improve the habitats and biodiversity around the campus.

 Rob’s project has shown that there are a good number of butterflies on University of Warwick land, indicating that there are biodiverse habitats.
 However, different areas vary greatly in the numbers of both individuals and species seen and no rare or endangered species were seen during the study.
 General recommendations were made about how the University can better manage its land in order to promote more species, with specific plans suggested for three endangered species that Butterfly Conservation is actively attempting to conserve.

 Chris Talbot (Habitat Biodiversity Audit Partnership), Mike Slater (Butterfly Conservation Warwickshire), Lois Browne (Warwickshire Biological Records Centre) and the University of Warwick Estates Team all provided Rob with information and advice.

 msc dot lifesciences at warwick dot ac dot uk

 Chat to us live:

 Register for our live chats with School of Life Sciences staff.
-From October 2019 onwards you can chat with us every other Tuesday at 10:00 and 15:00.

 You can book to visit us on one of our Open Days or for an individual visit.